oeng099/Summer-Research-GUI-Project/wiki/Owen_Eng_log.md

 #07 January 2022
 Added in an information button for the required format of the CSV file and implemented its functionality.

+#10 January 2022
+Made minor changes to the visualise screen regarding the initial series that displays the 'Landmark Emotions'.
+Added to the README file for the project.
+Looked into the model that will be used to convert WAV files to CSV files - there is a slight issue in terms of testing the model out.